 Premium and Pro users can see the player badges, and Pro users can use them to search for players.
 We use model ratings to suggest which players are likely to be high performers and low performers for a user's benchmark league.
 We also denote players who have had their first seasons with regular playing time in our database, as well as those who have had a dip in minutes versus the previous season.
 The final badge identifies players flagged by our algorithm as young prospects.

-The system uses an exclusive algorithm calibrated to ten seasons of debuts in Europe's top five leagues through out-of-sample testing.
+The system uses an exclusive algorithm calibrated to nine seasons of debuts in Europe's top five leagues through out-of-sample testing.
 The idea behind the algorithm is to look for measures of young players' actions that are persistent across seasons, choose the persistent measures that are most relevant to specific positions, and then create Boolean rules that pick future stars based on the levels of these measures.
 In other words, the algorithm looks at young players' actions to see whether they fit historical profiles – sometimes more than one per position – of debutantes who have gone on to star at a higher level.
 Players with at least 380' at a position are eligible up to age 22.

 Yes, for an additional fee – please send an email to firstname.lastname@example.org with your request.